 How does one introduce a play that is already dizzy on its own superlatives?
 For this Salon, we come to study Hamlet

 How does one introduce a play that is already dizzy on its own superlatives?
 For this Salon, we come to study Hamlet afresh, not worrying about whether we see it as Shakespeare’s greatest play ever or whether we stand breathless at the language – but finding within the play that that has so riveted audiences and readers for centuries.
+In addition, we have Shakespearean actor Jane Wymark as co-facilitator: Jane offers deep insights: having played Ophelia to Derek Jacobi’s Hamlet for over 200 performances, she has Hamlet in her bones.
 We welcome to this Salon those who have never read or seen the play along with those who have memorized entire soliloquies – we will need both perspectives to carefully negotiate our way through the “constantly shifting register not only of action but of language” (Frank Kermode, Shakespeare’s Language, 2000).

 What is Hamlet about?
 Themes include the most precise questions of loyalty, revenge and allegiance, what it means to be human, the role of fate and self-will, the truth of madness- the essences of human experience.
 The language must stand up to the weight of these themes – we will closely examine the words and structures to decide if it does and if so, how.
 Hamlet as a character is utterly compelling: the sinuous dance of his mind, his outrage at human frailty, his exquisite language infused by his agony at a world too small and mean for his spirit inspires the reader.

 As with any other Salon dealing with a dramatic work, we will read aloud — sections of the text and I will suggest viewing various filmed adaptations.
-For those interested in reading Ulysses in 2021, this is an important preparatory work.
+For those who are keen to stretch themselves, Jane is offering one-on-one coaching sessions to prepare a passage for the final meeting.
+We will include in our discussions reflections on various productions and how this play speaks to this strange time we are living; we shall also consider diversity in casting and setting of the play over time.
+For those interested in reading Ulysses in 2021, this would be a useful preparatory work.

 - Meetings conducted virtually via ZOOM

-To register, please use the Paypal button below to pay £95 for this four meeting study.
+To register, please use the Paypal button below to pay £165 for this six- meeting study.
 Upon receipt of payment, I will send you the opening notes, resources and preparation suggestions.